jack-cwhite/Duels/README.md

-Duels plugin built ui=sing the JCore framework
+Duels plugin built using the JCore framework